 I am a Professor of Higher Education, Head of Department and Deputy Director of the Centre for Global Higher Education.
 My research is focused on the educational role of higher education.
 I am interested in how curricula in higher education can be designed in ways that help to transform students' understanding of themselves and the world.
-I am also interested in the relations between these practices and higher education policies as well as the relations between theories and methods in research into higher education.
+I am also interested in the role of policies in shaping the education offered by higher education institutions.
 The kinds of questions that I explore in this research include: What counts as high quality teaching and learning in higher education?
 How is this positioned in policies and practices?
 How do we research and theorise these competing notions of quality?
 How do we enhance the quality of education in ways that also support greater societal equality?

-I am a co-investigator in the Economic and Social Research Council (ESRC) and Higher Education Funding Council, England funded Centre for Global Higher Education (CGHE).
-CGHE is a partnership between the UCL Institute of Education in London, Lancaster University and the University of Sheffield and eight international universities.
-CGHE commenced in November 2015.
+I am Deputy Director of the Economic and Social Research Council (ESRC) funded Centre for Global Higher Education (CGHE).
+CGHE is a partnership between seven UK and nine international universities with its headquarters at the University of Oxford

-As part of CGHE, I serve on the management committee and am responsible for capacity building across the centre.
-I am also leading a project that will examine Knowledge, Curriculum and Student Agency in Chemistry and Chemical Engineering in the UK and South Africa.
-Additionally, I am leading an ESRC/National Research Foundation funded International Centre Partnership with Jenni Case, University of Cape Town.
-This partnership brings together established and emerging researchers from South Africa, the UK and internationally to examine access to, students’ experiences of, and outcomes from South African undergraduate higher education.
+As part of CGHE, I led an ESRC/National Research Foundation funded International Centre Partnership with Jenni Case, University of Cape Town.
+This partnership brought together established and emerging researchers from South Africa, the UK and internationally to examine access to, students’ experiences of, and outcomes from South African undergraduate higher education.
 We edited an open access book based on the outcomes of the project called ‘Higher Education Pathways: South African Undergraduate Education and the Public Good’

-I am a co-ordinating editor of Higher Education, the leading Higher Education research journal, and co-editor of the new Bloomsbury book series 'Understanding Student Experiences of Higher Education'.
+I am a co-ordinating editor of Higher Education, the leading Higher Education research journal, and co-editor, with Manja Klemencic, of the Bloomsbury book series 'Understanding Student Experiences of Higher Education'.

 Before coming to Lancaster, I spent four years researching students' experiences of learning at the Institute for the Advancement of University Learning, University of Oxford and, before that, seven years implementing and researching peer learning at Newham College of Further Education.

 I am interested in how curricula in higher education can be designed in ways that help to transform students' understanding of themselves and the world.
-I am also interested in the relations between these practices and higher education policies as well as the relations between theories and methods in research into higher education.
+I am also interested in the role of policies in shaping the education offered by higher education institutions.
 The kinds of questions that I explore in this research include: What counts as high quality teaching and learning in higher education?
 How is this positioned in policies and practices?
 How do we research and theorise these competing notions of quality?
 How do we enhance the quality of education in ways that also support greater societal equality?